List of The Dumping Ground characters: Toni Trent

 Toni Trent, portrayed by Nelly Currant, made her first appearance on 23 January 2015 in series 3 of The Dumping Ground during the episode Stuck With You.

 In "Fake it to Make It", Toni and Billie try to convince everyone that they are telepathic.
 However, the plan backfires when Bailey, Mo and Tyler start avoiding the twins because of it.

 In "Breaking in" Toni is upset as there aren't enough tickets for her to go to the theme park with Billie and the other Dumping Ground kids.
 However, she is allowed to go after all as Tee gives Toni her ticket.

-In "Dragon Slayer", Toni finds a rabbit in the garden, and believes it is the re-incarnation of a rabbit she had owned which had been killed by foxes after her dad left open its hutch to punish her.
-She is upset when she finds out that it has an owner.
+In "Dragon Slayer", Toni finds a rabbit in the garden, and believes it is the re-incarnation of a rabbit she had owned which had been killed by foxes after her father left open its hutch to punish her.
+She is upset when she learns that it has an owner.
 Eventually, May-Li managed to convince Toni that the rabbit wasn't hers as it was female.

 In "Better Than You", Toni falls out with Billie, who doesn't like her bossing her about, leading to Floss and Toni stealing Billie's idea of giving tours around Ashdene Ridge.

 In "The Switch", Toni and her twin sister Billie are adopted by a couple called Dom and Sally Harper.

 It was revealed on 7 September 2018 that Nelly will be reprising her role as Toni Trent, along with some other old residents, as she can be seen walking up to the Dumping Ground in the new trailer.